 For those considering getting into the property market, with new and extended grants available, this might be the perfect time.
 Depending on your eligibility, you could see huge savings thanks to the government’s continued support.
 On the other hand, if you’re thinking of selling, increased demand and high clearance rates mean it’s a seller’s market.

 If you’re interested in capitalising on the incentives from the budget then check out our current projects.
-Our Malvern East II and Burwood La Frank projects are currently under construction.
+Our Woodlands and Burwood La Frank projects are currently under construction.
 We also have two projects in the pre-construction phase that is available for purchase in Carnegie and Oakleigh.
 You can maximise the most savings by purchasing these projects now, so why not take advantage and save!

 If you have any questions or want to stay up to date with the latest news in the property market, subscribe to our blog.